fadlytabrani/gns3-lab-multi-site/VyOS-1.1x/README.md

     rm /config/config.boot; reboot now

 ## Configuration Steps
-Copy and paste the configuration code into the device consoles.
+Copy and paste the configuration code onto the device console.
 Take note of variables that need to be set within the configuration code.